Ace2098-star/PSE_Prototype/README.md

 - Responsible for managing Agile process, Trello board, monitoring sprint progress.

 ### Maaz Khan (Development Team)
-- Responsible for
+- Responsible for <br><br>

 # Project Description
 For university students who struggle to maintain mental fitness, Burnout Detection Companion (BuDCo) is a software designed to monitor their internal exhaustion on a daily basis.
-Unlike any other burnout tracking softwares, our product is intended on providing simple yet effective features along with an easy-to-use user interface.
+Unlike any other burnout tracking softwares, our product is intended on providing simple yet effective features along with an easy-to-use user interface. <br><br>

 # SDLC Approach
 We are following the Agile Scrum method as this allows us to receive faster feedback on the system with organizing the work into short iterations while also making it flexible for development, thus enabling us to adjust to any requirement changes.
 Furthermore, collaboration is key to the success of our system and so, Scrum encouraged us to conduct Sprint plannings and supported in reviewing the completion progress.
-Scrum helped in clarifying the roles and responsibilities for each member, reducing any unnecessary confusion or frustration.
+Scrum helped in clarifying the roles and responsibilities for each member, reducing any unnecessary confusion or frustration. <br><br>

 # Repository Structure
 /planning - planning documents